-For all projects receiving SB 1 funds, the implementing agency must include signage stating that the project was made possible by SB 1 - The Road Repair and Accountability Act of 2017.
-The signage should be in compliance with applicable federal or state law, and Caltrans' manual and guidelines, including but not limited to the provisions of the California Manual on Uniform Traffic Control Devices.
+For all projects receiving SB 1 funds, the implementing agency must include signage stating that the project was made possible by Rebuilding California Funds.
+All projects receiving Federal Trust funds (Infrastructure Investment and Jobs Act funding) must use the Investing in America logo in alignment with the Investing in America Signage Guidelines.
+Construction project identification signage should be in compliance with applicable federal or state law, and Caltrans' manual and guidelines, including but not limited to the provisions of the California Manual on Uniform Traffic Control Devices.
+Implementing agencies should refer to the Construction Project Funding Identification Sign website for construction sign details and requirements for projects regardless of funding source.